Scram #16 reviews

 The Thanes One night as I wandered on the Moors The

-double LP (Corduroy) The Thanes have been plying their
+best of double LP (Corduroy) The Thanes have been plying their

 trade since 1986 in the semi-obscurity befitting an Edinburgh